Helical Liquids in Semiconductors: Charge transport of a helical channel

 In this review, we focus on an isolated helical channel and its transport properties.
 For a nanoribbon or stripe-like geometry in which the interchannel coupling becomes nonnegligible, the stability of multiple parallel helical liquids has been investigated \cite{Xu:2006,Tanaka:2009b,Santos:2019}.
-In addition, there is a first-principle study on interedge scattering due to a single nonmagnetic bulk impurity, a relevant backscattering source for narrow ribbons~\cite{Vannucci:2020}, as well as theoretical works on Coulomb drag in two parallel interacting helical edge modes~\cite{Zyuzin:2010,Chou:2015,Kainaris:2017}.
-Furthermore, \cite{Hou:2009} proposed corner junctions as a probe of 2DTI helical edge states.
-There are also studies on quantum point contacts~\cite{Teo:2009,Strom:2009}; we note that 2DTI quantum point contacts have been achieved experimentally using HgTe~\cite{Strunz:2020}.
+In addition, there is a first-principle study on interedge scattering due to a single nonmagnetic bulk impurity, a relevant backscattering source for narrow ribbons~\cite{Vannucci:2020}, as well as works on Coulomb drag in two parallel interacting helical edge modes~\cite{Zyuzin:2010,Chou:2015,Kainaris:2017,Chou:2019,Du:2021}.
+Furthermore, \cite{Hou:2009} proposed corner junctions as a probe of 2DTI helical edge states. \cite{Posske:2013,Posske:2014} studied two 2DTI helical edges coupled to a spin-$\frac{1}{2}$ magnetic impurity in a gate-defined quantum antidot.
+Employing a two-channel Kondo model, they investigated correlation functions between the impurity spin and the electron spin, which form a Kondo screening cloud.
+Utilizing the spin-momentum locking property of the helical edges, they proposed a setup to detect the Kondo cloud through the space- and time-resolved current cross correlation functions.
+There are also studies on quantum point contacts~\cite{Teo:2009,Strom:2009,Lee:2012,Dolcetto:2016}; we note that 2DTI quantum point contacts have been achieved experimentally using HgTe~\cite{Strunz:2020}.
 Surprisingly, in addition to the expected conductance plateaus at multiples of $2e^2/h$ through the point contact, they observed anomalous conductance plateau at the half-quantized value $e^2/h$.
 Attributed to the opening of a spin gap, it urges further theoretical and experimental efforts on reproducing the results and examining alternative interpretations.

 We have shown that helical channels bring about unusual phenomena of charge transport, distinct from nonhelical channels.
 We now discuss how even more exotic states of matter can arise in helical channels when superconductivity is added.